shubhamsfdcdev/component-library/docs/soql&sosl.md

 | LAST_90_DAYS      | `SELECT Name, Amount, CloseDate FROM Opportunity WHERE CloseDate = LAST_90_DAYS` |

 # Dynamic SOQL
 By using dynamic SOQL we can prepare query at run time.
-We need to execute dynamic SOQL by using standard method i:e; Database.query()
+We need to execute dynamic SOQL by using standard method i:e; database.query()

 ```Apex
 String fieldApiNames = 'Id, Name';